SIAM-FM21-PC/SIAM-FM21-Challenge/README.md

 # Prizes

 The winning team shall receive $400, and teams in second, third, and fourth place shall respectively receive $300, $200, and $100.
-Each invited team shall be reimbursed for travel expenses by an amount not to exceed $150.
-The team can decide how best to split the travel reimbursement among their members.
-For instance they can delegate one member to attend and present who will be assisted with $150, or have three members attend the conference, each assisted with $50).
+Each invited team shall be reimbursed for travel expenses by an amount not to exceed $150 per participant.

 # Important Dates